Analyzing Porous Structures on the Microscopic Scale

 Modeling flow through realistic porous structures is difficult due to the complexity of the structure itself.
-Resolving the flow field in detail is not feasible in real-life applications.
-Therefore, macroscopic approaches are used, which utilize averaged quantities of the porous structure, such as porosity and permeability.
-This example analyzes the flow field at the pore scale in detail.
-The results are used to validate and adapt the macroscopic description, which in turn are used to model large-scale porous geometries.
+Often, resolving the flow field in detail is not feasible; therefore, a macroscopic description of the pore scale structure, which utilize averaged quantities such as porosity and permeability, is used to ease the modeling of porous domains.
+This example analyzes the flow field at the pore scale.
+The results are then used to validate and adapt the macroscopic description of the continuum, which in turn is used to model large-scale porous geometries.

 This model example illustrates applications of this type that would nominally be built using the following products:

 however, additional products may be required to completely define and model it.
 Furthermore, this example may also be defined and modeled using components from the following product combinations:

 - CFD Module, Chemical Reaction Engineering Module, Corrosion Module, Electrochemistry Module, Electrodeposition Module, Microfluidics Module, Porous Media Flow Module, or Subsurface Flow Module